Bananas. – Maybe the best productivity hack in the world. (Okay, I might be a little bias).

-I’ve recently discovered these gems.
-They are really helping me maintain productivity, to slay my tasks, and totally get sh*t done!
+Two productivity app gems!
+These two really help me maintain my productivity, slay my tasks, and totally get sh*t done!

 When I’m looking at my computer screen all day, I don’t then want to stare at my phone.
 I recently found 2 great things for this:

-Note: iOS 12.0.1, there is new 'screen time' tracker inbuilt.
+Note: On Iphones, there is a ‘screen time’ tracker inbuilt.
 You can set limits for specific apps, and it tells you when you have 5 min left of your daily limit.
 It looks great, and is working seamlessly for me… but there’s no coaching.
-If you're a fan of a more coachy method, Moment is what you should plump for.
+If you’re a fan of a more coachy method, Moment is what you should plump for.

 Plan your week right.
 I personally love being a mix of creative and organised.
 I have a huge awareness of how the everyday wins feed into long term happiness.